CLFlix/KuroBot/README.md

 ### All users:

 You will need <a href="https://github.com/Piotrekol/StreamCompanion">StreamCompanion</a> in order for `!np` and `!nppp` to work.
 These features work by taking the data StreamCompanion processes and shows you on the locally hosted json.\
-Also create a file called `points.json` in the same folder as the executable.
-This is were all the points of all the users will be stored.
-Simply open the file once and place `{}` inside it.

 ## Account and Authorization